 Strategies to help improve the dental experience:

 - Play their favourite tv show/movie on the reception TV and surgery ceiling TV

 - Play music they find comforting in the surgery during treatment.
 Alternatively, provide noise cancelling headphones if this is their preference.

 - Cater for requests regarding a male/female dentist preference

-- Have some talking points prepared or partner them with a dentist with similar interest
+- Have some talking points prepared or partner them with a dentist who has similar interests

 - Show pictures or photos that show the different steps involved in the treatment